nusenu/ansible-relayor/README.md

     - Set to true if you want to use Tor nightly builds repo from deb.torproject.org.
     - nightly builds follow the tor git main branch.
     - Only supported on Debian and Ubuntu (ignored on other platforms).
-    - default: False
+    - default: false

 * `tor_ExitRelay` boolean
     - You have to set this to true if you want to enable exiting for all or some tor instances on a server
     - If this var is not true this will be a non-exit relay
     - If you want to run a mixed server (exit and non-exit tor instances) use `tor_ExitRelaySetting_file` for per-instance configuration in additon to this var
-    - default: False
+    - default: false

 * `tor_ExitRelaySetting_file` filepath
     - this is a simple comma separated csv file stored on the ansible control machine defining the `ExitRelay` torrc setting for each tor instance (instead of server-wide)
     - first column: instance identifier (inventory_hostname-ip_orport)
     - second column: "exit" for exit tor instances, any other value (including empty) for non-exit tor instances
-    - this var is ignored if tor_ExitRelay is False
+    - this var is ignored if tor_ExitRelay is false

 * `tor_RelayBandwidthRate_file` filepath
     - this is a simple comma separated csv file stored on the ansible control machine defining the `RelayBandwidthRate` torrc setting for each tor instance (instead of server-wide)